 Every year, Women in Tech launches a code festival in order to fight gender disparity in the tech field.
-As only 20% of tech jobs are held by women, Le Wagon is proud to partner with the initiative Women Code Festival, since we regularly strive for more diversity in our campuses worldwide.
+We are proud to partner with them since we regularly strive for more diversity in our campuses worldwide.
 In this article, we wanted to share the experience of a couple of women who joined our 9-week coding bootcamp and dived into a new career in tech.

 From Graphic design to Front-end developer @ Sortlist.